spilman6/courses/pages/javascript/selecting-dom-elements.md

 # Selecting DOM Elements

-aIn this unit, we will learn how to select DOM elements using the `querySelector` method in JavaScript.
+In this unit, we will learn how to select DOM elements using the `querySelector` method in JavaScript.

 The `querySelector` method is a powerful tool that allows you to select DOM elements using CSS selectors.
 It returns the first element that matches the specified selector.